-Prior to this he was the General Manager of the newly formed Salvos Housing in 2013 to head the community and affordable housing operations of The Salvation Army (East Australian Territory) covering Queensland, New South Wales and the Australian Capital Territory.
+Before joining Anglicare, Rob had a number of senior roles in the not-for-profit sector.
+In 2013, Rob joined The Salvation Army as the General Manager to establish its community and affordable housing operations.
+During his time at The Salvation Army, Rob expanded operations into New South Wales, Queensland and the Australian Capital Territory.
 The Salvation Army has had a long history in helping the needy particularly in homelessness, and through his work in Salvos Housing, Rob is seeking to extend this compassion through a range of transitional and affordable housing options.

-Rob has a passion for working with churches to assist them realising their mission through the provision of affordable housing.
+Rob has a passion for working with churches to assist them realise their mission through the provision of affordable housing.